Nexmo/nexmo-developer/_tutorials_tabbed_content/client-sdk/tutorials/ios-in-app-messaging-chat/authenticate-users/swift.md

 menu_weight: 1
 ---

-Inside `UserSelectionViewController`, explore the setup methods that were written for you on `viewDidLoad`.
+Inside `UserSelectionViewController`, explore the `updateInterface` method that was written for you and referenced from `viewDidLoad`.

 Now locate the following line `//MARK: Setup Nexmo Client` and complete the `loginAs(user: User)` method implementation: